steveturbek/tangible-interfaces/book.md

 # Tangible Interfaces Book Proposal

-## Intended Audience

-UX designers who want to build job skills, prototype a startup product, or simply have fun hacking to expand their understanding of how interaction design applies, and differs, in the real world.

 ## Elevator Pitch

 Like in the book "Flatland", UX design has been trapped in a 2 dimensional world of glowing rectangles, yet a fascinating "third" dimensional world exists for designers to explore.
 This book introduces "Tangible Interface Design", or UX Design for the real world.